WaveEngine/EvergineDocs/src/manual/addons/xrv/ui/index.md

 # UI

 ---
-XRV provides some built-in components and artifacts that make life easier for developers by creating uniform and consistent user interfaces.
+XRV includes several built-in components that simplify creating uniform, consistent user interfaces.
+These components ensure that developers can deliver a cohesive user experience across various modules.

 ## In this section